lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 (therefore the folders in your monorepo), but you know things will change soon (they always do) and you'll get a chance to improve the naming a little.

-The structure is still flat but you're starting to see the first clusters.
+The structure is still flat, but you're starting to see the first clusters.
 There's still overlap between the way you organise your teams and how the monorepo looks like.